7 On Your Side cleans up a dry cleaning mess

 Cleanly's app allows customers to click their way to clean clothes, navigating pick up and drop off with a few taps.
 But a few days after his bag was picked up, Sociedade noticed it was back, unclean.

 He called the company but got no response, then emailed and was instructed to put in a new order.
-He began working with twp different customer service reps.
+He began working with two different customer service reps.

 Anthony admits making the mistake of affirming the order was his without noticing the company had attached a link to photos of another person's dry cleaning at the bottom.
 He got someone's else's order delivered, but he still hasn't been able to get his own clothes back.